 **Helpful tips and common mistakes

 The beauty of coffeecakes is that there are so many variations yet they are all easy to prepare.
-This eggnog variation is no different yet has a special crumble to make this cake spectacular.
+This eggnog variation is also a cinch to put together even with a special crumble.

 When pouring the batter into the cake pan, layer it with the crumble to create a little surprise in the center of the coffeecake.

-I was initially surprised with the amount of nutmeg in the recipe, but it is this specific spice that really makes the eggnog coffee cake taste like eggnog.
+It may seem like a lot of nutmeg for one cake but it is this specific spice that really makes the eggnog coffee cake taste like eggnog.
 I appreciated the bits of pecans throughout the moist and light cake, while the cake itself was the perfect amount of sweetness.
 Unlike other coffeecakes that are loaded on sugar, this one is more refined.
 Now time for that eggnog!